Easy and delicious Mexican burrito bowls made in just one pot in 30 minutes…making cleanup a breeze. Perfect for busy weeknights!

 - Simmer.
 Then pour in chicken stock and bring to a light boil.
 Cover the pan and reduce heat to low.
 Cook until rice is tender, about 15 to 20 minutes.

 - Top.
-Add favorite toppings and serve over lettuce in a salad bowl and eat with tortilla chips.
-It also tastes delicious on top of nachos or in a flour tortilla to make a burrito.
+Add favorite toppings and serve over lettuce in a salad bowl and eat with homemade tortilla chips.
+It also tastes delicious on top of nachos or wrapped in my flour tortilla recipe to make a burrito.

 “FABULOUS!
 My husband and I loved this – super tasty!
 We had it on lettuce but I’m sure it would be good on tortilla chips or even by itself.
 Thank you so much for posting this recipe – this will be a regular meal at our home now 😀”